-We don’t know what guest lecturers you may have had the pleasure of experiencing during your own college days, but smart money would bet it wasn’t anyone as cool as Tool bass player Justin Chancellor and drummer Danny Carey.
+We don’t know what guest lecturers you may have had the pleasure of experiencing during your own college days, but smart money would bet it wasn’t anyone as cool as Tool bass guitar player Justin Chancellor and drummer Danny Carey.

 Which puts you at least one step behind the lucky students at Berklee College of Music, who were treated to a private showcase gig from the Tool rhythm section, hosted by Steve Bailey from the school’s Bass Department, on November 14, 2019.